-Figure 1.7 Higher precedence means (==) gets evaluated before (+) and (-).
+Figure 1.7 (==) gets evaluated after (+) and (-) because it has lower precedence

 DEFINITION In any expression containing multiple operators, the operators with higher precedence get evaluated before those with lower precedence.
 This only applies to infix-style calls, as all prefix-style calls implicitly have the same precedence.